 Our personalized advising ensures that you always have a home base on campus.
-You will be assigned a full-time faculty member as your academic adviser for the entire time you are in our program.
-We meet with our advisees regularly, not only to discuss courses, but more importantly, to mentor you into the profession of social work.
+You will have a full-time faculty member as your academic adviser throughout the entire program.
+We meet with our advisees regularly to discuss courses and to mentor you into the profession of social work.

 Interactive Coursework and Experiential Learning

 All of our courses are structured for interactive classroom discussion.
-You will actively engage with the course material through case studies, simulated exercises, role play, presentations, and more.
-Throughout the program, you will meet social workers who work in a variety of roles, and you will have a variety of opportunities for service learning in community-based social work settings.
+You will actively engage with course material through case studies, simulated exercises, role play, presentations, and more.
+Throughout the program, you will meet social workers who work in a variety of roles, and you will have a variety of opportunities for service-learning in community-based social work settings.

 Tight-Knit Learning Community

 In our program, students and faculty work together closely to further understand the complexities of the profession and strategize ways to address and express our commitment to making a difference on local, national and global levels.